 Colourpuncture is a spin off Acupuncture

-Some Zones (Zone is bigger skin surface area than a point) we use in Colourpuncture are traditional Reflex Zones such as Foot Reflexology Zones.
+- Some Zones (Zone is bigger skin surface area than a point) we use in Colourpuncture are traditional Reflex Zones such as in Foot or Hand Reflexology Zones

 Red is an Active colour